Privacy Notice

 • Treatment – We may use your PHI to provide, coordinate, or manage your healthcare and any related services and share it with other professionals who are treating you.

 • Example: A doctor treating you for an injury asks another doctor about your overall health condition.
 We may share your PHI with other Healthcare Providers who may be involved in your care and treatment.
-Or, we would share your PHI with a pharmacy to fill your prescriptions.
+We could also share your PHI with a pharmacy to fill your prescriptions.

-• Healthcare Operations – We can use or share your PHI in order to run our practice, improve your care, and contact you when necessary.
+• Healthcare Operations – We can use or share your PHI to run our practice, improve your care, and contact you when necessary.

 • Example: We use health information about you to manage your treatment and services.